dmccreary/graph-systems-thinking/docs/glossary.md

 For example, in ecology a small change in the level of carbon dioxide in the atmosphere may cause a large change in global temperature.

 In commerce, a small change in product quality may lead to poor reviews, lower recommendations and a dramatic drop in sales.

+#### Normalized Data Models
+Data models that faithfully model the complex relationships of the real world.

+* When models capture the real-world accurately, they can be shared among many business units.
+* Highly normalized data models don't scale well on older RDBMS technologies.

 ### Resilience
 The ability of systems to retain stable functionality under changing conditions.